JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/2_project.md

 The glue stick was a little more complicated.
-To create the tip, in a sketch I used a spline to create the side profile and hen used the revolve tool to rotate.
-The model still looks a little bit janky and not very detailed which I could come back to later with more time (I don't think I will).
+To create the tip, in a sketch I used a spline to create the side profile and then used the revolve tool to rotate it around into a mesh.
+The model still looks a bit janky and not very detailed which I could come back to later with more time (I don't think I will).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">